Made in USA

 Grooming Needs

-Even with a short coat, Mastiffs shed steadily.
-A sturdy grooming comb helps remove loose hair efficiently while being gentle on sensitive skin—making weekly grooming sessions quick and manageable for such a large dog.
+Even with a short coat, Mastiffs shed steadily year-round.
+This sturdy USA-made comb pulls loose hair efficiently while staying gentle on sensitive skin, turning weekly grooming into a quick, manageable session for such a large dog.

 Upgrade Your Grooming Routine